agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-flaky-tests.md

 >> While starting typing a new article a JS heavy UI contacts the backend to persist it in a new document.
 If your feature doesn't notify the UI about success or fail of that data persistence, your test will continue assuming that call was successful perhaps hitting the publish button for a document that will not be found and cause a "flaky test" fail.
 The next time the first AJAX call might finish before the second and the test will pass.

-I've seen this error formerly a CI flaky test transforming in a consistent fail when run in a vagrant virtual box.
-This is an example of a poorly built feature unveiled by an integration test.
+I've seen this error formerly a CI flaky test transforming in a consistent fail when run in a vagrant virtual box. **This is an example of a poorly built feature unveiled by an integration test.**

 ## Conclusion

 In my experience inconsistent automated test fail for a reason and dismissing them is an unsustainable policy.

-It's important to maintain trust in the automated test process.
-Knowing that there is a process in place for identifying and tracking flaky tests will help establish and solidify that trust.
+It's important to maintain trust in the automated test build.
+Knowing that there is **a process in place for identifying and tracking flaky tests** will help establish or solidify that trust.

 I hope these steps will help shape your CI build from a black box showing green or red lights in to a more controlled process.